The Best Leather Motorcycle Jackets [Read Before Buying!]

 They use bonded nylon thread stitched five times over seams, for instance, and know to use only full grain leather that can withstand a slide (not lambskin!).
 Not surprising, since the founder is a rider: a Yamaha R6 is his machine.

 Their website isn’t clear that they offer motorcycle jackets, but if you mention this requirement they know what to do.
+I have a custom kevlar-lined denim jacket from them that I love.
 Pick up a custom jacket from Lusso Leather at the link below:

 Trusted Brands for Leather Motorcycle Jackets